 How Many Days in Volcanoes National Park?

-In one day, you can drive the main roads inside the park and catch its major highlights.
-If you stay the night nearby, you can also opt for a tour after dark for stargazing and seeing bright orange lava flow.
+However, I still recommend staying the night somewhere nearby so you can also opt for a tour after dark for stargazing and see the bright orange lava flow.

 With a little extra time, you can check out more of the park’s trails or head out toward the coastline to find unique rock formations from volcanic eruptions long ago.